David Seltzer

-David Seltzer (born February 12, 1940) is an American screenwriter, producer and director, perhaps best known for writing the screenplays for The Omen (1976) and Bird on a Wire (1990).
-As writer-director, Seltzer's credits include the 1986 coming-of-age romantic sports film Lucas starring Corey Haim, Charlie Sheen and Winona Ryder, the 1988 comedy Punchline starring Sally Field and Tom Hanks, and 1992's Shining Through starring Melanie Griffith and Michael Douglas.
+David Seltzer (born February 12, 1940) is an American screenwriter, producer and director.
+He wrote the screenplays for the supernatural horror film The Omen (1976) and the action comedy film Bird on a Wire (1990).
+As writer-director, Seltzer's credits include the coming-of-age romantic sports film Lucas (1986), the comedy-drama film Punchline (1988), and the World War II drama film Shining Through (1992).

 Early life

 David Seltzer was born to a Jewish family in Highland Park, Illinois in 1940.

 Career

-He was uncredited for his contributions to the screenplay of the 1971 musical film Willy Wonka & the Chocolate Factory.
-The author of the original book, Roald Dahl, is credited as the sole screenwriter; however, it has been revealed that Seltzer rewrote 30 percent of Dahl's script, adding such elements as the "Slugworth subplot", music other than the original Oompa Loompa compositions (including Pure Imagination and The Candy Man), and the ending dialogue for the film.
+Seltzer was uncredited for his contributions to the screenplay of the musical film Willy Wonka & the Chocolate Factory (1971).
+The author of the original book, Roald Dahl, is credited as the sole screenwriter, but it has been revealed that Seltzer rewrote 30 percent of Dahl's script, adding such elements as the "Slugworth subplot", music other than the original Oompa Loompa compositions (including "Pure Imagination" and "The Candy Man"), and the ending dialogue for the film.

-Seltzer's writing credits include the screenplays for The Omen, Prophecy, Six Weeks, My Giant, Dragonfly and Bird on a Wire, starring Mel Gibson and Goldie Hawn.
-He wrote and directed Lucas (1986), Punchline (1988), Shining Through (1992), and Nobody's Baby (2001).
+Seltzer's writing credits include the screenplays for The Omen (1976), Prophecy (1979), Six Weeks (1982), My Giant (1998), Dragonfly (2002), and Bird on a Wire (1990).
+He wrote and directed Lucas (1986) starring Corey Haim, Charlie Sheen and Winona Ryder, Punchline (1988) starring Sally Field and Tom Hanks, Shining Through (1992) starring Melanie Griffith and Michael Douglas, and Nobody's Baby (2001) starring Gary Oldman and Skeet Ulrich.

-In 2002, Seltzer was reported to be writing a UK remake of Alfred Hitchcock's Strangers on a Train, from the novel by Patricia Highsmith.
-In 2008, he was reported to be writing an "Untitled Earthquake Project" for Hollywood director and producer J. J. Abrams, the plot of which was closely guarded, though it was confirmed that the film was not a remake of the 1974 disaster film Earthquake.
+In 2002, Seltzer was reported to be writing a UK remake of Alfred Hitchcock's Strangers on a Train (1951), from the novel by Patricia Highsmith.
+In 2008, he was reported to be writing an "Untitled Earthquake Project" for Hollywood director and producer J. J. Abrams, the plot of which was closely guarded, though it was confirmed that the film was not a remake of the disaster film Earthquake (1974).